jessiedouglas/cssi_102/day5/day5.md

 * <a href="https://hawaii-travel-site.glitch.me/">Hawai'i Travel Site</a>
 * <a href="https://tokyo-travel-page.glitch.me/">Tokyo Trip Builder</a>

+## Notes on Friday

+Fridays, especially the first and second Fridays of the course, are intentionally designed with no new content.
+These "flex days" are critical for student success - the extra time spent without the addition of new material allows them to deepen their understanding by shifting from cognitive to autonomous performance.

+This mini-project sprint that allows them to brainstorm ideas and then try to implement them is one of the best ways to offer a comprehensive review of the topics covered earlier in the week.

+That said, if it has become apparent that a specific concept proved more of a stumbling block than was anticipated, that concept is critical to know moving forward,  and a large subset of students are experiencing difficulty with that topic, then **if an instructor wants to offer a review session for that subset of students which covers these topics in a little more detail and formality, the team should try to adjust to make that happen.**

-## Pushing Projects to Github
+## OPTIONAL: Pushing Projects to Github

 Students will be using Git Github later in the course to collaborate on their final project.
-To begin familiarizing them with Git and version control, it is a good idea to begin encouraging them to use it to backup their work.
+To begin familiarizing them with Git and version control, it is a good idea to begin encouraging them to use it to back up their work.
 Encourage them to follow this workflow whenever the want to store their work, but particularly on project days.
+This course will examine GitHub workflows on day 14 (the last day before final projects), but that day will go much more smoothly if students have had some prior exposure.
+If you do not have time to introduce Git today, please consider finding another to do so - this can work on any day when students have created work they are proud of.

 1. Students should log into their Github account.
 If they don't have one yet, give them a few moments to register an account.